web-infra-dev/modern.js/website/builder/src/en/plugins/plugin-esbuild.md

 ### Not support Babel plugins

-As a compiler, since the bottom layer of the plugin uses esbuild's `Transform API`, it does not support esbuild plugins to customize the compilation process.
-Therefore, the syntax transformation function of the original Babel plugins such as `babel-plugin-import` is not available after esbuild is turned on.
+As a compiler, the syntax transformation function of the original Babel plugins such as `babel-plugin-import` is not available after esbuild is turned on.
+And since the bottom layer of the plugin uses esbuild's `Transform API`, it does not support esbuild plugins to customize the compilation process.

 ### Bundle Size